semgrep/mcp/README.md

 A MCP server for using [Semgrep](https://semgrep.dev) to scan code for security vulnerabilies.

-> This beta Semgrep mcp server is under active development, we would love your feedback, bug reports, feature requests.
+> This beta project is under active development, we would love your feedback, bug reports, feature requests.
 For more support, join our [community slack](https://go.semgrep.dev/slack) > `#mcp` channel.

 **Getting started**